 People: Linear Technology Corp (LLTC.OQ)

-Mr. David S. Lee is Independent Director of the company.
-Mr. Lee is Chairman of the Board and former Chief Executive Officer of eOn Communication Corp., Chairman of the Boards of Cortelco, Inc., and Symbio, a member of the Board of Vizio Inc., and a Regent Emeritus of the University of California.
-He also serves as a Senior Advisor to Silver Lake, a private equity firm.
+Mr. David S. Lee is an Independent Director of the Company.
+Mr. Lee is Chairman of the board of directors of Cortelco, Inc., a member of the board of directors of Vizio Inc., Daily Wellness Co., Future Dial, Huatek, and a Regent Emeritus of the University of California.
+He also serves as a member of the Silver Lake Council, a private equity firm.
 Mr. Lee originally co-founded Qume Corporation in 1973 and served as Executive Vice President until it was acquired by ITT Corporation in 1978.
 After the acquisition, Mr. Lee held the positions of Executive Vice President of ITT Qume until 1981, and President through 1983.
 From 1983 to 1985, he served as a Vice President of ITT and as Group Executive and Chairman of its Business Information Systems Group.
 In 1985, he became President and Chairman of Data Technology Corp. (“DTC”), and in 1988, DTC acquired and merged with Qume.
 Mr. Lee served as a member of the President’s Council on the 21st Century Workforce, appointed by President George Bush.
 Mr. Lee also served as an advisor to Presidents George Bush and Bill Clinton on the Advisory Committee on Trade Policy and Negotiation (Office of the U.S. Trade Representative/Executive Officer of the President) and to Governor Pete Wilson on the California Economic Development Corporation (CalEDC) and the Council on California Competitiveness.
 Mr. Lee is a past Commissioner of the California Postsecondary Education Commission, and founded and served as Chairman of the Chinese Institute of Engineers, the Asian American Manufacturers’ Association and the Monte Jade Science and Technology Association.
 Mr. Lee is also a founder and member of the board of directors of the Tech Museum of Innovation.
 Mr. Lee received an M.S. from North Dakota State University and a B.S. and an honorary doctorate from Montana State University.
-He is Independent Director of the Company.